Table of Contents

 Baby should be able to do all of these things before tackling solid foods.

-When you do start feeding your little one solids, aim for 1-3 tablespoons of food for one or two meals a day.
+When you start feeding your little one solids, aim for 1-3 tablespoons of food for one or two meals a day.

 Pureed vegetables like carrot are a good, healthy starting point or you may prefer to try baby-led weaning, using small pieces of food which your baby can pick up themselves.